Associate Vice Chancellor -TBF

 281-998-6150 ext.
 6458

-Krissy, daughter of a US NAVY Veteran, is a Stephen F. Austin State University Lumberjack Alumna who graduated with a B.A. degree in Psychology.
-She started her professional career at San Jac Central in 2007 with the Enrollment Services office.
-Since then, she has gained experience in many different areas of higher education ranging from recruiting, international student advising, retention, compliance and transfer coordination.
-She has always been fascinated by the various technical, hands-on programs San Jac offers.
-Thus, she enjoys educating the community about the amazing career opportunities available to them when they pursue the Maritime Transportation Associate of Applied Science degree.
-Krissy is passionate about diversity, equity, inclusion and empowering people to take active roles in achieving their personal goals.
-Contact Krissy if you're interested in learning more about the AAS program.
+She has over 15 years of experience in many different areas of higher education ranging from recruiting, international student advising, retention, compliance and transfer coordination.
+Ms. Murray has always been fascinated by the various technical, hands-on programs San Jac offers and enjoys educating the community about the amazing career opportunities available to them upon completion of the Maritime Transportation degree.
+Ms. Murray is passionate about diversity, equity, inclusion and empowering people to take active roles in achieving their personal goals.
+Contact her if you're interested in learning more about the 2-year AAS credit program.

 Captain Amy Arrowood, Director of Maritime Credit Program